OLOMIK/ColorBJ/README.md

 ## NOTE
-If you would like to make any changes, please send a pull request. we use API from stability.ai for background removal
+If you would like to make any changes, please send a pull request.
+We use API from stability.ai for background removal.
+If you want to use own API edit CanvasController.js.